Memphis vs. Vanderbilt: Sportsbook promo codes, odds, spread, over/under - December 23

 Memphis vs. Vanderbilt Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup available at different sportsbooks.
+See the odds, spread and over/under for this matchup listed on multiple sportsbooks.

 |Favorite